News

 -

-An Arizona father who has lived in the US for 25 years appears to have been racially profiled by ICE and sent to the Florence Detention Center while on his way to work.
-His daughter, Denise Gutierrez, is now fighting to bring him home.
+An Arizona father who lived in the US for 25 years was detained by ICE this month and deported.
+His daughter, Michelle Ruiz, is now left to pick up the pieces.

 -